ARM-software/armnn/delegate/BuildGuideNative.md

 scons arch=arm64-v8a neon=1 extra_cxx_flags="-fPIC" benchmark_tests=0 validation_tests=0
 ```

-## Build the ArmNN Library
+## Build the Arm NN Library

-After building ACL we can now continue building ArmNN.
+After building ACL we can now continue building Arm NN.
 To do so, download the repository and checkout the same
 version as you did for ACL.
 Create a build directory and use cmake to build it.
 ```bash
 cd $BASEDIR